What is the Study of Nursing?

-The setting where a nurse works determines the specific tasks assigned to him or her.
+The setting where a nurse works determine the specific tasks assigned to him or her.
 Nurses working in medical-surgical hospitals care for sick and injured patients.
-They perform tasks such as giving medications, taking vital signs, including temperatures, pulse and blood pressure.
+They perform tasks such as giving medications, taking vital signs, including temperatures, pulse, and blood pressure.
 They also administer medications, including intravenous medicines.
-A nurse is required to document care given and the patient’s response in the medical record.
-Those working in hospitals may specialize in specific areas of care, such as pediatric nursing, where they work primarily with children, gerontology, a field that focuses on older adults and psychiatry.

 Additionally, nurses must document the care they give and the patient’s response in their medical records.
 Those working in hospitals may specialize in specific areas of care, such as pediatric nursing, where they work primarily with children, gerontology, a field that focuses on older adults, and psychiatry.